Fl-ris/Spiking_Neural_Network/README.md

 **Inhibitory placement**: a user defined percentage of the hidden neurons are randomly flagged as inhibitory.

 **Synapse connections**: populateArrays walks through every ordered pair of neurons, computes a Euclidean distance on a 2D grid, and draws a connection with probability `exp(-lambda*distance)`.
-Near neighbours may receive a pre‑computed negative weight when lateral inhibition is on.
-The weight is scaled by the same probability, so long‑range connections are typically weak.
+Near neighbours can receive a negative weight when lateral inhibition is on.
+The weight is scaled by the same probability, so long-range connections are typically weak.

 ### 5.2  The per‑step loop: